-Please send all nominations to Emily Djock (firstname.lastname@example.org) before 31 March 2016.
+Please send all nominations to Barbara Plasmans (firstname.lastname@example.org) before 31 March 2017.

 Should you have any questions concerning the award, please contact the Publisher, Jan Willem Wijnen, at email@example.com

-Dr. Neil Garg and Dr. Mathew Disney will each give a plenary lecture at the 17th Tetrahedron Symposium, Sitges (near Barcelona), Spain, where they will be formally presented with their award.
-Each recipient also receives a certificate and an award of US $1,000.
+Dr. Ang Li and Dr. Xiaoguang Lei will each give a plenary lecture at the 18th Tetrahedron Symposium, Budapest, Hungary, where they will be formally presented with their award.
+Each recipient also receives a certificate and an award of US $3,000.
 Additionally, a Symposium-in-Print in one of the journals will be published in each of their honour.
 Similar to the Tetrahedron Prize for Creativity in Organic Chemistry & BioMedicinal Chemistry, which these awards complement, the Tetrahedron Young Investigator Awards are also made on an annual basis.